jrh-dev/jrh-dev.github.io/_posts/2022-11-03-r_basics_data_processing.md

 #' 10       46     14
 ```

 We're interested in identifying any unusual variation in our data.
 One way we can approach this is to use a statistical process control methodology.
-A p-chart would be a suitable way to present the data being appropriate to the type of data we have and likely familiar to our target audience of health care professionals.
+A p-chart would be a suitable way to present the data being both appropriate to the type of data we have and likely familiar to our target audience of health care professionals.

 To create the chart we need to calculate: